API Keys

 Role-based Access Control (RBAC) is a crucial security mechanism in Zilliz Cloud, applicable to managing API calls.
 This system allows for fine-grained control over access to resources by assigning roles with specific permissions to users within the organization.

-For more information on access levels of each role, see Authorization.
+For more information on access levels of each role, see Access Control.

 API key management